-- 1. Any type of private exclusive use. - Placement of unattended personal property of any kind on public land. - 3.
-Construct buildings, roads, improved pathways or any other facilities on public land. - Restricting public access either verbally, by posting signs, or by any other method. - Operating vehicles except when on designated roads at authorized access points - 6.
-Dispose of any type of garbage, debris, or other refuse on public land. - Build fires on public land, except in authorized locations. - 8.
-Gathering firewood. - Allow horses, cattle, or other livestock on public land, except by lease from the government or as otherwise permitted. - 10.
-Destroy, alter, or remove any facility, vegetation, or natural feature.
+- 1. Any type of private exclusive use. - 2.
+Placement of unattended personal property of any kind on public land for more than 24 hours. - 3 Construct buildings, roads, improved pathways or any other facilities on public land. - Restricting public access either verbally, by posting signs, or by any other method. - Operating motorized vehicles except when operated on paved roadways and at authorized access points - 6.
+Dispose of any type of garbage, debris, or other refuse on public land. - 7.
+Build fires on public land, except in authorized Locations. - 8.
+Gathering firewood. - Allow horses, cattle, or other livestock on public land, except by lease from the government or as otherwise permitted. - Destroy, alter, or remove any facility, vegetation, or natural, historical, or cultural feature.
+Removal of trees or shrubs to enhance ones view of the lake is illegal. - 11.
+Use of fireworks - 12.
+Camping except in designated camping areas